 TEFL

+Teaching English abroad is a popular option, allowing you to experience a new country while working in a community and earning a decent salary.
+English as a second language accounts for roughly 375 million English language learners, according to the British Council.
 The types and ages of students you work with will shape your experience in the job.
-Clients can range from young or older children to business professionals and other adults, so, when you are thinking about where you would like to teach, think also about the types of people you would enjoy teaching.
+Clients can range from children to business professionals and other adults; when you are thinking about where you would like to teach, think also about the types of people you would enjoy teaching.

 Expand All

-Some people spend just a few months teaching English.
-Others have longer-term careers teaching English in the UK or aim to run their own language schools or go into English Language Teaching (ELT) publishing.
+Some people spend just a few months teaching English (eg on a Summer Internship Programme with Oxford internship Office) or use it as a 'gap year' experience to fund travel plans and build skills.
+Others have longer-term careers teaching English in the UK, aim to run their own language schools or go into English Language Teaching (ELT) publishing.

-It is worth finding clips of TEFL classroom teaching on YouTube to give you a better idea of what it’s like teaching to different audiences.
+It is worth finding clips of TEFL classroom teaching on YouTube to give you a better idea of what it’s like teaching different audiences.
+There's a common misconception that TEFL work is easy but being a native English speaker doesn't automatically qualify you to teach English.
+You will still need training in order to deliver effective lessons.

 Skills needed